MrsJLW/Gym-Maze-RL/README.md

 # gym-maze-rl

-Shortest path in a maze using q learning and sarsa. https://github.com/MattChanTK/gym-maze/blob/master/README.md
+Shortest path in a maze using q learning and sarsa.
+Proper Graphical Analysis on all the results and on the importance of hyperparameters

-#About the Environment
+# About the Environment

-The following is reproduced as is from the same link mentioned above.
+The following is reproduced as is from https://github.com/MattChanTK/gym-maze/blob/master/README.md

 # gym-maze

 A simple 2D maze environment where an agent (blue dot) finds its way from the top left corner (blue square) to the goal at the bottom right corner (red square).